CoderBotOrg/backend/README.md

 For further information about development and technical documentation, see the [Wiki](https://github.com/CoderBotOrg/coderbot/wiki).

-This repository contains the backend, along with some configuration applied on the base system image.
+This repository contains the backend, exposing the [CoderBot API](https://github.com/CoderBotOrg/backend/wiki/API-v2).

 ### Quickstart